DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "Which also means no oversight," Jason added.
 "If something goes wrong—"

 "Then we're on our own," Lina finished.
-"I know.
-Same rules as always: Red stops, no exceptions."

-Jason nodded, feeling RAE's presence shift in his awareness. *I can sense resonance activity ahead.
+Jason nodded, feeling RAE's presence shift in his awareness.

+*I can sense resonance activity ahead.
 Subtle, but definitely present.
 Someone with training.*

-**That could be her.**
+*That could be her.* Jason acknowledged.

 *Or it could be someone else who found her first.
 Be careful.*

 They moved deeper into Mill-4, following Milo's directions toward a specific building.
 The streets were quiet in an unnatural way—not peaceful, just empty.
 Jason spotted evidence of recent occupation: fresh graffiti tags, scattered belongings, the remains of a cooking fire still warm.

-"People live here," he said quietly.
+"People live here?" he asked quietly.

 "People hide here," Lina corrected.
 "There's a difference."